czar-merlin/czar-merlin/README.md

 - 👋 Hi, I’m @czar-merlin
 - 👀 I’m interested in physics, mathematics, general relativity.
-- 🌱 I’m currently learning MATLAB.
+- 🌱 I’m currently learning MATLAB and R.
 - 💞️ I’m looking to collaborate on computational modelling.
 - 📫 You can reach me at merlin.zar@gmail.com